This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Stem cell therapy presents a promising treatment option for children with cerebral palsy.
-Early studies indicate it could reduce symptoms and brain damage.[1]
-However, this treatment is still in its infancy, and more research is needed.
+Stem cell therapy is a newer treatment for cerebral palsy.
+Early studies indicate stem cell therapy could improve gross motor function in cerebral palsy, but the treatment is still in its infancy, and more research is needed.[1]

 What Are Stem Cells?

-Stem cells are primitive cells that can develop into different cell types and, in turn, form different tissues.
+Stem cells are like the building blocks of cells in that they can change into different cell types and, in turn, form different tissues.
 There are two types of stem cells, which include:

 Adult Stem Cells